-- Discuss your concerns and options with the Director of Disability Services.
-The Director of Disability Services can assist you in developing a plan to meet your needs in case of an emergency.
-If necessary, the Assistant Dean can work with the Safety and Security Department to know your whereabouts as appropriate.
+- Discuss your concerns and options with Disability Services.
+We can assist you in developing a plan to meet your needs in case of an emergency and include appropriate campus partners in that support.

 - Become familiar with all emergency exits and evacuation routes in the buildings you frequent.

 - Identify people willing to serve as an emergency “buddy.”
 A buddy could be a classmate, class instructor, supervisor, roommate, co-worker or any individual who could be in the vicinity during a potential emergency.
 The buddy should be familiar with your needed assistance in advance of an emergency.
-The buddy will assist individuals in arriving at all evacuation areas, and a buddy should stay with you at all times during an emergency until the emergency has expired.
+The buddy will assist individuals in arriving at all evacuation areas, and a stay with you until the emergency has expired.

-- If you have difficulty speaking loudly, or have a voice/speech impairment, you should carry a whistle, or have other means of attracting attention from others, at all times.
+- If you have difficulty speaking loudly, or have a voice/speech impairment, you should carry a whistle, or have other means of attracting attention from others.

 - Elevators should NOT be used in an evacuation unless instructed by emergency personnel.

-- School materials or any accessories should be left in the classroom or other room occupied to avoid wasting time in the event of an evacuation.
+- School materials or any accessories should be left in the classroom/room in the event of an evacuation.
 This may mean leaving a phone behind.